HDG for Waterparks, Pools, and Aquatic Facilities

 As demonstrated by the specification of HDG for the Northside Swim Center in San Antonio, TX, the coating is also suitable for nearby stairways, handrail, and stadium components around the outdoor pool area (Figure 5).
 For this swim center, hot-dip galvanizing will provide the durability and longevity required to host spectators year after year at the impressive 50 meter Olympic-size swimming pool and 25 meter diving pool.

-For more information on specifying hot-dip galvanizing for various water environments, be on the lookout for a new Galvanizing Note, HDG Performance in Water Environments, to be published in the future.
-This guideline will provide instruction on how to evaluate HDG performance in various water types (seawater, freshwater, brackish water, etc.) as well as how to evaluate performance in specific water-related applications such as above water, splash zones, coastlines, flood zones, and pools/waterparks.
+For more information on specifying hot-dip galvanizing for various water environments, see AGA Galvanizing Note, HDG Performance in Water Environments.
+This guideline provides instruction on how to evaluate HDG performance in various water types (seawater, freshwater, brackish water, etc.) as well as how to evaluate performance in specific water-related applications such as above water, splash zones, coastlines, flood zones, and pools/waterparks.